growi-dev/blog_content/_drafts/What-Who-Why.md

 ## Why

 Creating software had always an aesthetical component for me.
 And by that I do not mean in regard of UI design.
 I find beauty in well structured source code.
-I am the one of your colleagues who scolds you for too many or not enough white spaces, commented out code blocks and
+I am the one of your colleagues who scolds you for too many or not enough white spaces, commented out code blocks and me

 learn to articulate my ideas and beliefes
 also: it*s needed
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMTAyMjM0MSwxMDU1OTgxNTI0LDIwMD
+eyJoaXN0b3J5IjpbMTQyMDA1NDI0MywtMTAxMDIyMzQxLDEwNT
-c2MTAwODYsLTMzNjA5ODc4NSwxOTgzODM1NDI1LC0yMDA5Mjk3
+U5ODE1MjQsMjAwNzYxMDA4NiwtMzM2MDk4Nzg1LDE5ODM4MzU0
-MDM3LC0xNTg0OTYxMTQ3LC00NDQ2OTk5MTQsMTQ4MTY4OTEwMy
+MjUsLTIwMDkyOTcwMzcsLTE1ODQ5NjExNDcsLTQ0NDY5OTkxNC
-wtNjEwMzczNDc4LC0xMDk5ODQzOTIsLTU1MTI1MjAyMCwxOTYz
+wxNDgxNjg5MTAzLC02MTAzNzM0NzgsLTEwOTk4NDM5MiwtNTUx
-NjUzMTk0LDEyNTExNDE0NjcsMTEwMTQ0NTEzNCwtMTY4OTU4ND
+MjUyMDIwLDE5NjM2NTMxOTQsMTI1MTE0MTQ2NywxMTAxNDQ1MT
-Q5NywtMTczNzcxMjc1MSwtNTc0NjUzNjgsMTkzNjc1NTQ0OSwt
+M0LC0xNjg5NTg0NDk3LC0xNzM3NzEyNzUxLC01NzQ2NTM2OCwx
-NTAwNDc0MjM2XX0=
+OTM2NzU1NDQ5XX0=
 -->